Last Updated on February 6, 2026

 Find out more at Retroids Arcade Bar

-If you prefer playing crazy golf indoors, Mr Mulligans crazy golf is located in Worcester City Centre.
+For teens who enjoy a game of crazy golf indoors, Mr Mulligans crazy golf is located in Worcester City Centre.

 There are two courses you can play both with 12 holes, so 24 holes in total if you complete both courses.
 The neon lights and fun themed holes contribute to an atmospheric mini golf experience.